avbor/hassio-apps/telegram-bot-api/DOCS.md

 8. Check the System logs.\
 You should see a entry: `Registering webhook URL: http://homeassistant:8123`.\
 This should match what you have updated in step `6`.\
-You can also check the webhook URL on the Telegram Bot API statistics page.
+You can also check the registered webhook URL on the Telegram Bot API statistics page.
 9. Disable debug logging.

 ## ESPHome send message example